duboisjoaquin/Calculator/README.md

 # Calculator
-simple calculator made in python using tkinter library and parser module
+simple calculator made in python using tkinter library